<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 What to Look For in A Motorcycle Rain Suit

 Motorcycle rain suits can be tough to distinguish, and in many ways, most of them are damn near identical.
 They pack down small, go on over your existing clothes/gear, and (hopefully) keep you dry.
-Appearances can be deceiving, however, so here's what to look for when shopping for your next set of rain gear.

 One Piece or Two?

 We consider one-piece suits to be the king of outright protection.
-With zero gap between your nipples and knees, there's no space for rain to creep in and crawl down your waistline, which helps keep you dry for extended periods of heavy rain.
+With zero gaps between your nipples and knees, there's no space for rain to creep in and crawl down your waistline, which helps keep you dry for extended periods of heavy rain.

 adventure-motorcyclist-fighting"Two-piece suits are tough to beat for convenience, and are typically easier on your budget as well."

-One-piece suits can be a little more challenging to put on, however, as you have to step into both legs with your boots on, then seal up the top.
+One-piece suits can be a little more challenging to put on, however, as you have to step into both legs with your boots on, and then seal up the top.

 We'll also note that should you happen to damage part of your one-piece suit due to hot exhaust pipes, abrasion, or punctures, you'll have to replace the entire thing rather than just the top or bottom portion.